 - Docent Training Program: We offer a Docent Training Program to prepare volunteers to lead nature walks for the public or school groups.
-The docents’ responsibility is to help visitors to the Preserves and people in the community better understand and appreciate Santa Fe Botanical Garden and our very unique environments.
+The docents’ responsibility is to help visitors to the Preserve and Public Garden and people in the community better understand and appreciate Santa Fe Botanical Garden and our very unique environments.

 - Field Biology course: a beginning course for those who want to learn more about doing field biology.
 The emphasis is on techniques that help you develop your own ways of seeing, knowing, and studying nature.
 The class will cover drawing, note taking, identification of plants and other organisms, and looking at different levels of nature–from the minute flower or seed, to a whole plant to an ecosystem.
 We will also look at some writings and drawings of great naturalists (Goethe, Darwin, Thoreau, Dillard), and see what we can learn from them about observing nature.